15 Young Adult Enemies To Lovers Books You Must Read

 13. Bad Boys Break Hearts (The Boys)

 It follows a girl (Aurora) who goes to college, and when she’s there, she meets this boy (Mascen Wade), who she remembers from her childhood as her best friend.
-When she was younger, she ended up having to move away, so she lost touch with him.
-But when they meet again on-campus years later, they don’t get along after communicating with each other.
+She had to move away when she was younger, so she lost touch with him.
+But they don’t get along after communicating when they meet again on campus years later.

 Bad Boys Break Hearts